 * Euro drops sharply versus dollar and yen

 By Wanfeng Zhou

-On Wall Street, shares came under pressure, with traders citing technical factors and the less-upbeat comments on the economy from ECB President Mario Draghi.
+On Wall Street, shares ended lower but were off earlier steep losses.
+Traders cited the less-upbeat comments on the economy from ECB President Mario Draghi in the market decline.
 U.S. stocks have been on an uptrend so far this year, with the S&P 500 up more than 5 percent.

-The ECB left its main interest rate at 0.75 percent.
-In a post-meeting press conference, Draghi said the exchange rate was not a policy target, but is important for growth and price stability.
+After the ECB's policy meeting, at which the main interest rate was left at 0.75 percent, Draghi told a press conference that the exchange rate was not a policy target but is important for growth and price stability.

 "Whether (Draghi's comments) ignite renewed concerns about the euro debt struggles and Europe in general is yet to be seen, but the market is looking for any reason to take a profit," said Andre Bakhos, director of market analytics at LEK Securities in New York.